-Federal Reserve Governor Christopher Waller yesterday sought to clear up confusion about his proposal for the creation of “skinny” master account by saying the accounts would only be made available to chartered depository institutions.
+Federal Reserve Governor Christopher Waller yesterday sought to clear up confusion about his proposal for the creation of a “skinny” master account by saying the accounts would only be made available to chartered depository institutions.

 Waller last month proposed the creation of a “payment account” to provide basic Fed payment services to legally eligible institutions that conduct payment services.
 Such “skinny” accounts would have a streamlined approval process.
 Speaking yesterday at a Bank of Canada conference, Waller said the accounts would only be available to eligible depository institutions.